andylebo20/dailydemo/README.md

 ## Technology used

 This project has a React frontend with a Node.JS & Express backend.
 The [daily.co API](https://docs.daily.co/docs) was used to easily create and embed video calls, as well as obtain metrics about these video calls.
-Firebase Firestore was used to store the metrics from each call.
+Firebase Firestore was used to store the metrics from each video call.
 The [recharts library](http://recharts.org/en-US/) was used to graph the metrics of these video calls.
 Much of the frontend code can be found in `frontend/src/components`.
 The backend code is primarily in the `server.js` file.

 ## How to setup in your local development environment